create a tokenizer

 The goal is to use attention_mask

-I recommend using the einsum
+I recommend using einsum

 # create a simple model